The Corporate Immigration Review: Australia

 Australia's immigration policy is also designed to allow foreign nationals to immigrate to Australia independently; this category includes the government's business skills programme and its points-based general skilled migration visa programme.
 The government seeks to utilise this visa category to secure Australia's economic recovery.

 The BIIP continues to be seen, both domestically and internationally, as an avenue of approach for the government in its attempts to market Australia's currently robust economy to the world.
-The Department of Home Affairs points out that this programme is designed 'to attract high quality investors and entrepreneurs to invest in Australia'.33 The programme reinforces the foundational ties that have already been laid by Australia's higher education market, which draws in a significant number of students from the Asia-Pacific region, and it aims to attract individuals who are looking to make considerable investments in the Australian economy.
+The Department of Home Affairs points out that this programme is designed 'to attract high quality investors and entrepreneurs to invest in Australia'.35 The programme reinforces the foundational ties that have already been laid by Australia's higher education market, which draws in a significant number of students from the Asia-Pacific region, and it aims to attract individuals who are looking to make considerable investments in the Australian economy.
 The BIIP, which covers both provisional and permanent visas, is made up of three visa subclasses: the business talent (permanent) visa (subclass 132), the business innovation and investment (provisional) visa (subclass 188) and the business innovation and investment (permanent) visa (subclass 888).
 Applicants must submit an expression of interest through SkillSelect to be nominated by a state or territory government agency and invited by the Department of Home Affairs.
-Within the subclasses, there consists many streams that are aimed at a variety of investors.
-As part of the government's plan to attract economic investment in Australia, in particular after the pandemic, the streams will be streamlined from nine to four streams, with some changes to eligibility requirements, effective from 1 July 2021.34 The four streams are business innovation, entrepreneur, investor and significant investor.35 Moreover, provisional visa holders in the four streams (which will be valid for five years) may apply for permanent residence after three years if they meet the requirements.36
+Within the subclasses, they consists of many streams that are aimed at a variety of investors.
+As part of the government's plan to attract economic investment in Australia, after the pandemic, the streams will be streamlined from nine to four streams, with some changes to eligibility requirements, effective from 1 July 2021.36 The four streams are business innovation, entrepreneur, investor and significant investor.37 Moreover, provisional visa holders in the four streams (which will be valid for five years) may apply for permanent residence after three years if they meet the requirements.38

 Business talent visa (subclass 132)